robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/remove-k-digits.md

 ## Using Stack
 The length of the given string will be `n`, so the result string witll contain the length of `n-k`.

+We ensure that the output string contains minimum values at their high weightage positions by using a stack.

+1. Return $0$ if $k \ge n$, return `num` if $k=0$.

+2. Create a stack and iterate through `num` string and push the value at that position if it is greater than the top element of the stack.

+3. Iterate through the num string and if the integer value at that position is less than the top of the stack we will pop the stack and decrement k until we reach the condition where the top of the stack is less than the value we are looking at(while $k>0$) (by this we are making sure that most significant positions of the result are filled with minimum values).

+4. If the $k$ is still greater than $0$ we will pop stack until $k$ becomes $0$.
+5. Append the elements in the stack to the result string.
+6. Delete leading zeroes from the result string.